Lightning Lane Tips & Strategy

 If you prefer to mostly wander and soak in the atmosphere, riding a favorite ride here and there or taking in a show or two, then buying Lightning Lane access might not offer you as much value.
 If you want to ride as many headliner rides as possible, paying for shorter lines should let you get more rides in with less stress.

 Another factor is how much you value being able to sleep in longer.
 Everyone knows that getting to the parks early will save you a lot of waiting, but less than 25% of the guests actually arrive at opening.
 Clearly, lots of people feel like “sleeping in” is a key part of vacationing, and if you’re one of those people, you should embrace it and vacation the way you want.
-If you want to be able to roll into the parks at 11:00 am and still get a lot done, then Genie+ and Individual Lightning Lanes are going to help quite a bit!
-For a few of the very popular rides, you will probably want to wake up at 7:00 am to get them booked, but then you can go back to sleep.
+If you want to be able to roll into the parks at 11:00 am and still get a lot done, then Lightning Lane Multi Pass and Lightning Lane Single Pass are going to help quite a bit!

 The Bottom Line

-We don’t really recommend buying Genie+ for every theme park day, unless you’re going at a peak time of year.
+We don’t really recommend buying Lightning Lane Multi Pass for every theme park day, unless you’re going at a peak time of year.
 Most of the time, it’s worth picking a few days and just paying for it on those days.
-It’s easy to just buy Genie+ on a morning where you know you’re going to try to hit a lot of popular rides.
+It’s easy to just buy Lightning Lane Multi Pass for the days where you know you’re going to try to hit a lot of popular rides.
 You can also wait until you get to the park and see how long the waits are and how much time you can save.
-Don’t wait too long — every hour that goes by reduces the value you can get from Genie+, but the price stays the same.
-The one situation where you really need to buy in advance is if you really want to get a Lightning Lane reservation for a super-popular Genie+ ride or a ride that just opened within the last year.
+Don’t wait too long — every hour that goes by reduces the value you can get from Lightning Lane Multi Pass, but the price stays the same.
+The one situation where you really need to buy in advance is if you really want to get a Lightning Lane reservation for a super-popular Multi Pass ride or a ride that just opened within the last year.

 In the end, it’s a personal decision.
-If you like to splurge on your Disney trip and go first-class all the way, then definitely get Genie+ and all the Individual Lightning Lane reservations for rides you want to experience.
+If you like to splurge on your Disney trip and go first-class all the way, then definitely get Lightning Lane Multi Pass and all the Lightning Lane Single Pass reservations for rides you want to experience.
+Or go big and get Lightning Lane Premier Pass!
 You only live once!
 On the other hand, if you like to “beat the system,” you can definitely get on all of these rides with fairly reasonable waits by going early or late in the day, going to the parks at low season, or both.
 It’s your call.

 Basic Strategy Tips

-These are all simple techniques that will help optimize your usage of Genie+ and Individual Lightning Lanes, with minimal extra work.
-You do not need a degree in Advanced Genie-ology to use these.
+These are all simple techniques that will help optimize your usage of Lightning Lane Multi Pass and Lightning Lane Single Pass, with minimal extra work.
+You do not need a degree in Advanced Lightning-ology to use these.
+(Lightning Lane Premier Pass doesn’t really require any strategy – you just buy it and go to the park.
+You don’t have to reserve anything or book anything once you have the Premier Pass.)

 Please note: These strategies are not all documented, and were worked out via extensive testing.
 Disney can change them without warning, though we have no reason to think they will.
-If you notice a discrepancy between what we say about the way Genie+ works and your experience in the parks, please let us know.
+If you notice a discrepancy between what we say about the way Lightning Lane Multi Pass and Single Pass work and your experience in the parks, please let us know.

 Before Your Trip